everycure-org/matrix/docs/src/matrix/data_api.md

 ## Accessing data

 Released artifacts will be made accessible to working-group (WG) projects through our centralized hub project.
 The diagram below visualises the hub and working-group specific cloud projects, these environments have been configured with permissions to allow cross-project data access.
-The goal of this seperation is to isolate internal experimentation within the projects of the respective working groups.
+The goal of this seperation is to enable internal experimentation within the projects of the respective working groups, and to isolate costs.

 ```mermaid
 flowchart LR